Keith-Maxwell/TWT-Challenges/Weekly_05_Discord_bot/Rules.md

         ... # Add your code here.
 ```

-Using this format, check if the message has any attachments, if the attachments file extension is not in our list of valid extension delete the message and let the user know you cant post files of that filetype.
+Using this format, check if the message has any attachments, if the attachments file extension is not in our list of valid extension delete the message and let the user know you cant post files of that filetype.  **Ignore any messages from staff and bots**
 (The real challenge here is reading documentation for most people)

 A list of allowed file extensions is available as `self.accepted_extentions` as seen in the code